Rosie Douglas: National politics

 Back at home, in his native Dominica, Douglas launched the Popular independence Committee which agitated for full political independence from Great Britain, helping to pave the way for Dominica to become an independent nation in 1978.
 After serving as a senator in the post-independence government, Douglas won the election for his Paix Bouche constituency, becoming an MP in 1985.
 He served as the International Secretary of the Dominica Labour Party, eventually becoming leader in 1992 after the death of his brother Michael Douglas.
+In a 1992 by-election, Rosie Douglas was elected to the House of Assembly to represent the Portsmouth constituency.
+He was re-elected in 1995 and 2000.